cnolan3/Cicada-16/HardwareSpec/APU_Architecture.md

 #### **F084-F085: CH0_FREQ**

 This 16-bit register controls the frequency of the pulse wave for Channel 0.
-See section "2.1.
-Frequency and Pitch" for the calculation formula.

 #### **F086: CH1_CTRL (Pulse B)**